-PU loop from BO and k2tog is used as part of making a particular buttonhole.
+PU loop from bind off and k2tog is used as part of making a particular buttonhole.
 This is one of the many, many ways or situations to pick up a loop.
-I differentiate picking up a loop from picking up a stitch when there is no actual stitch being picked up (and cast ons and bind offs aren’t really stitches).
+I differentiate picking up a loop from picking up a stitch when there is no actual stitch being picked up.
+(And cast ons and bind offs aren’t really true stitches.)

 PU is the abbreviation used for pick up.